Most people have the perception that long-distance relationships don’t work.

 You might decide to have a night out with your friends; if it displeases your spouse, you should discuss the issue.
-You can always reassure your spouse that nothing will happen if he or she is concerned about your safety.
+Of course, you can always reassure your spouse that nothing will happen if they are concerned about your safety.

 However, if it creates friction when such conversion comes up, the best option is to avoid it at all costs.
 On the other hand, you shouldn’t be careless or become insensitive to your spouse’s concerns.

-Otherwise, you might put them into a position to feel their absence is creating a gap or lacking in control.
+Otherwise, you might put them in a position to feel their absence is creating a gap or lack of control.

 Surviving a long-distance relationship as a parent can take a massive toll on your mental and emotional health.

 However, any parent can go the extra mile to ensure their child never lack the parental role and touch of each parent.
-To be successful in building a long-distance relationship, you need to prepare and work relentlessly.
+To successfully build a long-distance relationship, you must prepare and work relentlessly.